• Skip to primary navigation

 1. Cheesecake Filling: Cream together the cream cheese and sugar on medium-high speed until smooth.
 Then add the yogurt and vanilla extract and mix until combined.
 Add your egg, mixing on low speed, until just incorporated.
 Gently fold in the blueberry puree.

-1. Blueberry Topping: Combine the blueberries, sugar, and 1 tbsp of water in a small sauce pan and cook over medium heat for 5 minutes.
-Once boiling, combine the 2 tsp of water and 1 tsp of corn starch in a small bowl and pour into the blueberry mixture.
+1. Blueberry Topping: Combine the blueberries, sugar, and 1 tablespoon of water in a small sauce pan and cook over medium heat for 5 minutes.
+Once boiling, combine the 2 teaspoon of water and 1 teaspoon of corn starch in a small bowl and pour into the blueberry mixture.
 Stir and cook for another minute.
 Chill completely in the refrigerator before topping the chilled cheesecakes.

 how to make blueberry cheesecakes.
 Blueberry puree, graham cracker crust, cheesecake filling, bake